ocaml-ppx/ocamlformat/CONTRIBUTING.md

 ### Running the tests

-Once ocamlformat has been built, run `make test` to check for regressions.
+Once OCamlFormat has been built, run `make test` to check for regressions.

-The first step of `make test` is to ensure that invoking ocamlformat on its own source code produces the same source code (you can run `make fixpoint` to only check this).
-If ocamlformat is not integrated with the editor you use, you should run `make fmt` to reformat all ocamlformat source files.
+The first step of `make test` is to ensure that invoking OCamlFormat on its own source code produces the same source code (you can run `make fixpoint` to only check this).
+If OCamlFormat is not integrated with the editor you use, you should run `make fmt` to reformat all OCamlFormat source files.

 The second part of `make test` is to ensure the test suite passes, the test report is displayed in the terminal and you should only get `[PASSED]` (in green) and `[FAILED]` (in orange).
 You should not get any result in red nor any `[REGRESSION]`.